microsoft/pyright/docs/import-resolution.md

 The Pyright configuration file supports “execution environment” definitions, each of which can define additional paths.
 These are searched in addition to the venv or PYTHONPATH directories.

+If Pyright is reporting import resolution errors, additional diagnostic information may help you determine why.
+If you are using the command-line version, try adding the “--verbose” switch.
+If you are using the VS Code extension, look at the “Output” window (View -> Output) and choose the “Pyright” view from the popup menu.

 ## Importance of Type Stub Files